 The Emperor and the Saint: Frederick II of Hohenstaufen, Francis of Assisi, and Journeys to Medieval Places by Richard F. Cassady.
 A vivid place-by-place telling of the life and times of the most enlightened, dynamic ruler of medieval Europe, Holy Roman emperor Frederick II.
 Illustrated with photographs.

 Frederick II: A Medieval Emperor by David Abulafia.
 This biography dispels Frederick's reputation as a monarch tolerant to the Jews and Muslims, defiant of papal rule, and eager to create a secular world order.
-From Alibris.

 The Falcon of Palermo by Maria R. Bordihn.
 Fictional account of the life of 13th century Holy Roman emperor Frederick II.